Eashir/Empower/README.md

 # Resolve

-Queens College Hackathon Project
+HACKATTACK Queens College Hackathon Project

-We created a authentication system with Firebase and designed a simple, elegant UI
+We created a authentication system with Firebase with a clean UI

 ![alt text](Empower.png "Description goes here")